For the pastry

 - 1 free range organic egg

 For the filling

-- Pre heat the oven to 175˚C (350˚F, gas mark 4).
-Grease a flan dish.
-Retrieve the pastry, roll out thinly and carefully place it into the flan dish.
-Trim the pastry so that there is a slight overhang of about 1 cm.
-(Any unused pastry can be frozen for use in the future).
-Prick the base and sides of the flan pastry base with a fork and line it with parchment and baking stones or beans.
+- Grease six individual flan tins.
+Retrieve the pastry from the fridge and roll it out to a thickness of about 3mm.
+Line each tin carefully with the pastry and trim it to leave an overhang of about 1 cm.
+(Any unused pastry can be frozen at this stage for use in the future).
+Prick the base and sides with a fork and line the pastry in each flan tin with baking parchment and baking stones, rice or beans.
 Bake blind in the preheated oven for 10 minutes.
-Remove from the oven, leave to cool slightly and then remove the parchment and baking beans.
-The edges of the flan will have shrunk slightly, but now you can trim them neatly to the height of the flan dish with a sharp knife.
+Remove from the oven, leave to cool slightly and then remove the parchment and baking stones.
+The edges of each tart will have shrunk slightly, but now you can trim them neatly to the height of the flan dishes with a sharp knife.